-Doctors John Bennion, Andrew Boyce, and Kyle Tracy at Billings Oral Surgery & Dental Implant Center are specialists in the removal of individual and multiple teeth.
+Doctors Andrew Boyce and Kyle Tracy at Billings Oral Surgery & Dental Implant Center are specialists in the removal of individual and multiple teeth.
 As oral and maxillofacial surgeons, this team has been highly trained to remove teeth quickly and easily and in a manner that minimizes recovery time.
-Whether you have an extra tooth, a damaged tooth, or a baby tooth that refuses to fall out, our doctors have an extraction solution for you.
+Whether you have an extra tooth, a damaged tooth, or a baby tooth that refuses to fall out, our doctors have an extraction

 Why does my tooth need to be extracted?